Plea-Justice/plea-justice.github.io/index.md

 ### Animation & Dialogue

-Participants are presented with an animated story composed of video clips and interactions with legal actors such as a judge and several attorneys.
-The participant experiences parts of the simulation in the third person (where they are represented by an avatar) and in the first person.
+Participants are presented with a dynamic story composed of video clips and dialogue with legal actors.
+The participant experiences parts of the simulation in the third person (in which they are represented by an avatar) and in the first person.

 | <img src="./img/home/driving.png" alt="Avatar driving a car" width="100%"> | <img src="./img/home/shopping.png" alt="Avatar pointing to the salesclerk an item they want in an eyeglass store" width="100%"> |

-One of two unique scenarios is depicted -- one in which the participant-avatar is driving home from a parking lot, and the other in which the participant-avatar is browsing for a pair of glasses at the mall.
-These animated sequences provide context to the participant as they illustrate a plausible series of events resulting in the participant-avatar being brought to court over accusations of either a hit-and-run or larceny.
+One of two unique scenarios is depicted -- one in which the participant-avatar is leaving a parking lot, and the other in which the participant-avatar is browsing for a pair of glasses at the mall.
+These animated sequences provide context to the participant as they illustrate a plausible series of events resulting in the participant-avatar being brought to court over accusations of either a hit-and-run or larceny (though, other scenarios are in development)

 | <img src="./img/home/judge.PNG" alt="judge reminding the reader their rights" width="100%"> | <img src="./img/home/district_attorney.PNG" alt="district attorney reminding the outcomes if pleading guilty" width="100%"> |

-Both sequences lead up to the avatar being summoned to court and given a plea offer.
+Both sequences lead up to the participant-avatar being summoned to court.
+For plea decision-making studies, these events culminate with the participant-avatar being offered a plea deal (typically by a defense attorney).
 The participant navigates the simulation by clicking through interactions with other actors.
-As the simulation progresses, they learn more about the incident and their avatar's guilt status.
+As the simulation progresses, they learn more about the incident and the context of the accusation (e.g., their guilt status).

 ### Customizable Avatars